pjones2012/AutoTrader/README.md

 # AutoTrader
 Bot to trade stocks or crypto based on targets

+Application produced with React, Typescript, Node, and Material UI.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).